-High temporal resolution details of winter velocity at the 33 km site are revealed by a three-year record of surface displacement measured by GPS.
+High-temporal-resolution details of winter velocity at the 33 km site are revealed by a 3-year record of surface displacement measured by GPS.
 Five GPS stations installed in a diamond pattern, each with an antenna placed on a pole drilled into the ice, recorded data from summer 2014 to summer 2017.
 Trimble NetR9 or NetRS receivers with batteries and solar recharging were installed to run continuously during months with sunlight.
 The stations shut down for 1-2 months during the dark months of December and January due to low power.
-The surface velocity was calculated from position data collected at 15 second intervals (Maier et al., 2019).
-Positions with reported error >0.02 m were eliminated, although these were rare.
-Positions were binned at 15-minute intervals from which velocities were derived and then smoothed with an 8-hour window.
-Data were processed against a base station located off the ice sheet ~22 km away using the TRACK (version 1.29) differential kinematic processing module within GAMIT/GLOBK software (Herring et al., 2010).
+The surface velocity was calculated from position data collected at 15 s intervals (Maier et al., 2019).
+Positions with reported error $> 0.02 \,\mathrm{m}$ were eliminated, although these were rare.
+Positions were binned at 15 min intervals from which velocities were derived and then smoothed with an 8h window.
+Data were processed against a base station located off the ice sheet $\sim 22 \,\mathrm{km}$ away using the TRACK (version 1.29) differential kinematic processing module within GAMIT/GLOBK software (Herring et al., 2010).
 Here we focus on the central station, since the differences between stations are inconsequential to our results.

-We assess the spatial pattern of the winter speed-up across the basin through analysis of the publicly archived MEaSUREs Version 2 monthly satellite velocity mosaics (Joughin et al., 2018a).
-The MEaSUREs product incorporates multiple SAR data sources, combined with Landsat feature tracking, and has a 200x200 m posting and 1-month temporal resolution (i.e., April values represent velocities calculated from displacements over the month of April).
+We assess the spatial pattern of the winter speed-up across the basin through analysis of the publicly archived MEa-SUREs version 2 monthly satellite velocity mosaics (Joughin et al., 2018a).
+The MEaSUREs product incorporates multiple SAR data sources, combined with Landsat feature tracking, and has a 200×200 m posting and 1-month temporal resolution (i.e., April values represent velocities calculated from displacements over the month of April).
 For our purposes of basin assessment with satellite data, we define the winter period as October to the end of April.
 While this period conservatively captures winter conditions across the basin, we note that winter weather conditions may initiate earlier and terminate later, depending on elevation and year.

-105 The velocity products have intrinsic errors associated with the measurements and methodologies, as well as inconsistences in availability of the primary satellite data.
+The velocity products have intrinsic errors associated with the measurements and methodologies, as well as inconsistences in availability of the primary satellite data.
 The errors tend to be more problematic when considering finer detail and shorter time intervals (Derkacheva et al., 2020).
-Limitations of the velocity product thus dictate that our MEaSUREs data analysis is restricted to the 2017-2018 winter, deemed to have the best quality (Joughin et al., 2018b).
-The average error over the basin of the velocity product for the month of October, 2017, is <3 m a-1.
-The average velocity is <87 m a-1 over the basin during that month, so the velocity error is ~3% of the average value.
+Limitations of the velocity product thus dictate that our MEaSUREs data analysis is restricted to the 2017-2018 winter, which is deemed to have the best quality (Joughin et al., 2018b).
+The average error over the basin of the velocity product for the month of October 2017 is $< 3 \text{ m a}^{-1}$.
+The average velocity is $< 87 \,\mathrm{m \, a^{-1}}$ over the basin during that month, so the velocity error is ~ 3 % of the average value.
 The greatest challenge is with differencing the velocity fields between the start and end of the winter period in order to examine basin-wide changes.
 We limit our results to show only values that rise above reported measurement errors.
-In other words, if differencing between start/end of winter products indicates a 20% speed change in a given location, but errors terms alone yield a 15% change, we show results as a minimum change of 5%.
+In other words, if differencing between the start and end of winter products indicates a 20 % speed change in a given location but error terms alone yield a 15 % change, we show results as a minimum change of 5 %.

-115 2.3 Basal water pressure
+2.3 Basal water pressure